XiLin03/XiLin03.github.io/content/authors/admin/_index.md

     url: https://uci.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include design, manipulation and vision for robots.
+bio: My research interests include structure design, learning and perception for robots.

 # Interests to show in About widget
 interests:
-  - Mechanical Design
+  - Structure design of Robot
-  - Manipulation of Robots
+  - Robot Learning
-  - SLAM
+  - Perception of Robot

 # Education to show in About widget
 education: